rwjdk/MicrosoftAgentFrameworkSamples/README.md

 The Framework is open-source and can be used in C# and Python (this Repo explores C# only)

+## Udemy Course

+If you wish to learn Microsoft Agent Framework the best way is to follow this [Udemy Course](https://www.udemy.com/course/ai-in-c-sharp-using-the-microsoft-agent-framework/?referralCode=34AF1BFA81E5E0C407A2)

 ## YouTube video series

 All Samples in this repo are part of this [YouTube video series](https://youtube.com/playlist?list=PLhGl0l5La4sYXjYOBv7h9l7x6qNuW34Cx)